Location: San Diego, CA ●

 When your school offers a quality summer program, it generates various benefits: a valued service to current parents, new recruitment opportunities, supplemental employment for your school’s faculty, a chance to consider innovative academic programs, and so much more!

-This workshop takes an active and reflective approach to learning that models both leadership and practice.
+This workshop takes an active and reflective approach to learning that models leadership and practice.
 Attention is given to each individual’s growth and challenges, as well as to developing and building a strong cohort among the participants.
 Please bring your laptop/tablet/device so that you can create your plan in an interactive format, access and share information through Google Docs, and join a professional learning community that provides support long after the workshop concludes.

 - Establish the “why” of your summer program.